01binary/zeroweb/src/articles/kalman-filter.md

 > A system identification algorithm tries to guess the system model given system input and output tracked over time.

-In the following video we'll identify a system by using a [discrete linear state-space model](https://www.mathworks.com/help/control/ref/ss.html) in Matlab because it's simple and provides great estimates:
+In the following video we'll identify a system by using a [linear state-space model](https://www.mathworks.com/help/control/ref/ss.html) in Matlab because it's simple and provides great estimates:

 `youtube:https://www.youtube.com/embed/D8Q-FoiqhiA`